-Which European Countries Open Their Borders in Summer 2020
+Which European Countries Open Their Borders in 2020

 The coronavirus pandemic has caused severe damage to the tourism industry.
 Already at the end of February 2020, countries began gradually closing borders.
 To this day, many countries remain closed to foreigners, although there are some relaxations.

 However, there is already an impressive list of countries ready to open borders for tourists, although not immediately and not for everyone.

 Check out this list if you're planning a trip after all.

 The countries of the European Union are called upon to begin opening their borders to third country nationals from 1 of July.
 EU is ready to allow citizens of countries where the average number of new cases of coronavirus in two weeks per 100 thousand people did not exceed 16.

 Currently, the entry is open for citizens of 10 countries.
 These are Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, Uruguay.
 China is still "conditionally" included in the list.
 The fact is that the country is suitable for all epidemiological criteria, but the Chinese authorities have not yet let Europeans in.

 The list is to be reviewed every two weeks.